Did you know that more phone calls are made on Mother’s day than any other day of the year?

 The domain name: Scammers will sometimes create fake websites that mimic the websites of existing brands to try and trick people into purchasing.
 While checking the “https” is important, also double check the actual domain name to make sure you’re not being tricked—like in our “amaz0n.com” example above.

 Scammers who use duplicate websites usually do so by sending out email offers, hoping that you’ll click the link.
-The best way to avoid these is by typing a URL in yourself instead using the button in an e-coupon that just so happened to wind up in your inbox.
+The best way to avoid these is by typing a URL in yourself instead of using the button in an e-coupon that just so happened to wind up in your inbox.

 Other signs that the company is real: Before entering your payment information, look to see if they display a physical address and telephone number—it doesn’t hurt to give them a call either.
 Also, read their return policy and privacy statement to ensure that your purchase and personal information are protected.